 He finished his playing career with 1,031 points and helped Richmond’s 1988 team to the Sweet 16 round of the NCAA Tournament as a No. 13 seed.
 Winiecki and his teammates defeated fourth-seeded Indiana and fifth-seeded Georgia Tech in the “Big Dance” that year.

-A native of Buffalo, NY, Winiecki graduated from Monacan High School in Richmond, where he earned All-State honors as a senior after averaging 23.0 points and 11.4 rebounds per game.
+Winiecki graduated from Monacan High School in Richmond, where he earned all-state honors as a senior after averaging 23.0 points and 11.4 rebounds per game.